Unlinked monotone regression: Introduction

 for a random noise variable $\epsilon_i$ that is independent of $X_i$.
 The most basic assumption of this model is that for each index $i=1, \ldots, n$, the {\it pair} $(X_i, Y_i)$ is observed.
 For now, we assume that the covariates $X_i, \ i=1,\ldots, n $ are univariate random variables.
 A more general model than the above standard regression model is the {\it shuffled} regression, in which we do not get to see the pairs $(X_i, Y_i)$, $i=1, \ldots, n$; rather, we only observe $(X_1,\ldots, X_n)$ and $(Y_1, \ldots, Y_n)$, without knowing which $X_i$ is paired with which $Y_i$.
 Thus, we have the same model as \eqref{eq:1} except that the first equality is now only an equality in distribution and there is an unknown permutation $\pi$ on $\{1,\dots,n\}$ such that $Y_i=m_0(X_{\pi(i)})+\epsilon_i$ for all $i$.
 This happens for instance in case of anonymized data.
 An even more general model is the {\it unlinked} regression model that we consider in this paper, where again, the first equality only holds in distribution but where in addition, the $X_i$'s could be observed on different individuals from the $Y_i$'s so that the two samples are not necessarily connected through a permutation $\pi$.
 This happens for instance if the two samples have been collected independently (by separate entities).
 The number of observed $X_i$'s may even differ from the number of observed $Y_i$'s so we observe independent and identically distributed (i.i.d.) variables $Y_1,\dots,Y_{\ny}$ and i.i.d.\ variables $X_1,\dots,X_{\nx}$ such that

 where $Y \sim Y_i$, $X \sim X_i$, and $\epsilon$ is independent of $X$ with distribution function $\Phi_{\epsilon}$.
-In shuffled or unlinked regression models, it may seem hopeless to even try to learn the regression function $m_0$; however, it turns out that if $m_0$ is assumed to be monotonically increasing, as we will do in this paper, and if the error distribution is known a priori, then in fact one can construct consistent estimators of $m_0$.
+In shuffled or unlinked regression models, it may seem hopeless to even try to learn the regression function $m_0$ since $m_0$ is in general not even identifiable (see Section \ref{sec:setup-term-notat} below); however, it turns out that if $m_0$ is assumed to be monotonically increasing, as we will do in this paper, and if the error distribution is known a priori, then in fact one can construct consistent estimators of $m_0$.
 (We will return in Section~\ref{sec: ext} to discuss the case where the error distribution is unknown.)